JOCASSEE WILD CHILD OUTDOOR EDUCATION

-4th, 5th, and 6th grade field trips are designed to bring students into the Jocassee Gorges - by way of Lake Jocassee - to conduct hands-on investigations and make place-based connections to classroom curriculum in a real world setting.
+Jocassee Wild Child experiences are designed to bring students into the Jocassee Gorges--by way of Lake Jocassee--to conduct hands-on investigations and make place-based connections to classroom curriculum in a real world setting.
+Suitable for all ages, but targeted to grades 4-6.

-Lake Jocassee field trips are structured to SC State Standards.
+Jocassee Wild Child experiences are structured to meet SC State Standards.

-Max group size is 25, including teachers and chaperones.
+Max group size is 8 per boat during the Covid 10 pandemic.
 Life jackets are provided.

 DId you know that the Jocassee Gorges are home to the fastest animal on the planet?
 The animal with the best sense of smell on earth?
 The tree with the largest leaves in North America?
 And the deepest lake in South Carolina?
 The Jocassee Gorges can be an extreme environment for animals and plants to live in.
-From rushing mountain streams, to high cliff faces and to hot, dry rock faces animals must have special adaptations to survive here.
+From rushing mountain streams, to high cliff faces, to hot, dry rock faces, plants and animals must have special adaptations to survive here.
 We will look for some of the best survivors in this environment and examine how they do it.

 If These Mountains Could Talk

 If these mountains could talk, what would they tell us?
 Would they tell us how they got here?
 What would they tell us about the people who have been here and what they did while they were here?
 What stories will they tell about us?
 The Cherokee called the rocks the ‘story keepers’.
-As part of one of the oldest chain of mountains on the planet, these rocks have witnessed over a billion years of history unfold.
-From the days of continental plates drifting and colliding, to the days they reached so high they could touch the clouds.
+As part of one of the oldest chain of mountains on the planet, these rocks have witnessed over a billion years of history unfold, from the drifting and colliding of continental plates to the days they reached so high they could touch the clouds.
 If these mountains could talk, maybe they would tell us tales of dinosaurs and past climate shifts that reset our planet.
 They would certainly tell us tales of the people who came here because the rivers had carved through the rock creating the perfect valley for abundant life.
 Join us as we learn to read the stories the rocks of our mountains have to tell us.

 The Giving Trees